Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 #### Move a Character Card
 Once your character card has entered, they can change their location to a new planet by being moved. **Moving a character card always costs 2 grist**- no matter what their enter cost is.
 The 2 grist must be paid *before* a character moves.

-Once a character card has moved, it will become tapped and *loose all boons* it might've had.
+Moving does not tap a character card, but tapped character cards can’t be chosen to be moved!

 <div class="border-4 border-dashed border-amber-500 p-4 mb-8 text-sm lg:w-2/3 mx-auto">
     <h3>Advanced</h3>
-    <p>A character will <em>always</em> be tapped and loose all boons when it moves- even if the movement is caused by effect from an ability or other card during any player's turn.</p>
+    <p>A character will <span class="underline">always</span> loose all boons when it moves- even if the movement is caused by effect from an ability or other card during any player's turn.</p>
 </div>

 Any Inventory card that is attached to the character moves with the character it's attached to. *Inventory can not be moved on it's own*.